 A single cell tower uses a lot of power to cover a large geographic area, while SCS networks use several low-powered nodes, placed closer together to cover the same area.

-Since small cells use multiple nodes, you’re more likely to get a direct line of site to an antenna, which is better for fast data speeds.
+Since small cells use multiple nodes, you’re more likely to get a direct line of sight to an antenna, which is better for fast data speeds.

 A fiber-connected SCS network is the most efficient use of bandwidth and radio spectrum.
 This is important in high-density areas where a single tower would be limited in the number of simultaneous connections it could accommodate.